vatesfr/xen-orchestra/from_the_sources.md

 chmod +x /usr/local/bin/n
 n lts
 ```

+> Please use the LTS version of Node

 We'll consider at this point that you've got a working node on your box.
 E.g:

 ```